riagalanos/riagalanos.github.io/_posts/2019-07-29-are-double-spaces-the-gray-hairs-of-software-engineering.md

 I'm remembering my IntelliJ shortcuts (shift-shift, command-n, control-shift-f), but for the life of me, I have to look down everytime I need to cut and paste on my Mac.
 Serenity now!

 Today's sprint planning meeting went well.
-I'm starting to get the hang of estimatng item points.
+I'm starting to get the hang of estimating item points.
 Was assigned some real tasks for this next sprint.
 I can't wait to see how much progress I make these next two weeks.

 And for today's computer science topics, I am learning about Immutables, annotation processors, and practicing some functional programming.
 I faked my way through understanding last week and then a colleague posted [this great piece about them](http://engblog.yext.com/post/immutables-part-1){:target="_blank"} on the Yext Engineering blog.